 This step is a trade secret for getting an ultra-smooth finish.
 After the first coat of paint has dried, lightly sand all the painted surfaces with fine-grit sandpaper (220-grit works perfectly).
 You aren’t trying to remove the paint; you’re just gently scuffing the surface.
 This quick sanding pass knocks down any tiny bumps or dust particles that may have settled in the paint, and it creates a slightly rougher texture for the final coat to adhere to.
 This process, known as creating “tooth,” is crucial for strong adhesion between layers.
 Wipe away all the dust with a tack cloth before you proceed to ensure your final coat is flawless.

-Step 4: Add the Final Coat and Protective Finish
+Step 4: Apply the Final Coat and Protective Topcoat

 Now, apply your second and final coat of paint, working in the same way you did before with your brush and roller.
 This coat provides full color coverage and a strong, beautiful finish.
 For kitchens that see a lot of action, you might also consider applying a clear, water-based top coat for extra protection against scuffs and scratches.
 This final layer ensures your newly painted cabinets can handle daily life and continue looking great for years, a result we back with our service guarantee.
 Let everything cure completely, which can take several days, before reattaching your hardware and doors.
 Patience here is key to a long-lasting finish.